 Note: Synchronization between the CMS and RTSM uses the multiple CMDBs mechanism that is part of OMi.
 References to RTSM and CMDB in this chapter refer to the instance of UCMDB that is embedded in OMi.

-For a support matrix of OMi and RTSM versions that can be synchronized, see the OMi System Requirements and Support Matrixes pdf.
+For a support matrix of OMi and RTSM versions that can be synchronized, see the Integration Catalog.

-Use Cases - Multiple CMDB Deployments: RTSM-CMS Solution
+Use Cases - Multiple CMDB Deployments: RTSM- CMS Solution

 The solution includes: